reapermunky/Veriduct/README.md

 [![License: Dual - Apache 2.0 & Commercial](https://img.shields.io/badge/license-Apache%202.0%20%26%20Commercial-blue.svg)](LICENSE)

+Veriduct is free to use for nonprofit, humanitarian, or journalistic purposes under the Apache 2.0 license.

 # Veriduct: A Framework for Semantic Erasure and Post-Cryptographic Data Control

 **Veriduct doesn’t encrypt your data, it annihilates its meaning.**